Synthetic likelihood in misspecified models: Abstract

 \section{Abstract}

-We analyse the behaviour of the synthetic likelihood (SL) method when the model generating the simulated data differs from the actual data generating process.
-One of the most common methods to obtain SL-based inferences is via the Bayesian posterior distribution, with this method often referred to as Bayesian synthetic likelihood (BSL).
-We demonstrate that when the model is misspecified, the BSL posterior can be poorly behaved, placing significant posterior mass on values of the model parameters that do not represent the true features observed in the data.
-Theoretical results demonstrate that in misspecified models the BSL posterior can display a wide range of behaviours depending on the level of model misspecification, including being asymptotically non-Gaussian.
-Our results suggest that a recently proposed robust BSL approach can ameliorate this behavior and deliver reliable posterior inference under model misspecification.
-We document all theoretical results using a simple running example.
+Bayesian synthetic likelihood is a widely used approach for conducting Bayesian analysis in complex models where evaluation of the likelihood is infeasible but simulation from the assumed model is tractable.
+We analyze the behaviour of the Bayesian synthetic likelihood posterior when the assumed model differs from the actual data generating process.
+We demonstrate that the Bayesian synthetic likelihood posterior can display a wide range of non-standard behaviours depending on the level of model misspecification, including multimodality and asymptotic non-Gaussianity.
+Our results suggest that likelihood tempering, a common approach for robust Bayesian inference, fails for synthetic likelihood whilst recently proposed robust synthetic likelihood approaches can ameliorate this behavior and deliver reliable posterior inference under model misspecification.
+All results are illustrated using a simple running example. \textbf{Keywords.} {Synthetic likelihood}.
+Approximate Bayesian computation.
+Model misspecification.
+Likelihood tempering.